Leaders, the captain of the ship – Karin Hurt [Interview]

 I think for me, we talk about showing it with confident humility.
 So you want to be confident, confident of your skills as a leader, confident in the vision that you’re setting out, confident that you can get there from here with your team, because teams want to follow a confident leader, but then humility to surround yourself with the people who will challenge you, to know your vulnerabilities, to admit your mistakes.
 And that’s not weak, right?

 That actually takes more strength to be able to admit when you’re wrong.
 So I think it’s that balance.
 When you see leaders get in trouble is when one of those is off, right they are so confident that they don’t care about what anybody else thinks and they shut everybody down or they’re so humble that people don’t take them seriously and they can’t get inspired.
+It’s not as tough versus gentle but clear and open I would say.

 Oh, yeah, that’s very insightful.
 Being clear and being open and just being confident as a leader.
 I think, Yes, you can really inspire people if you are very confident and you know that what your alignment is towards the culture of the organization.